openebs/openebs/contribute/labels-of-issues.md

 ### General

-As name suggests, this contains general category labels and they are self explanatory.
+As the name suggests, this contains general category labels and they are self-explanatory.

 | Label | Description |
 |---|---|